olajuwonOG/Impact-of-Dispersity-on-Welded-Polymer-Interface-Structure-Dynamics-and-Interfacial-Entanglements/README.md

 ◦ concentration_profile_two_films.py – calculates the concentration profile for the interdiffusing chains

+◦ areal_density.py – calculates the areal density of topological constraints (TCs), density of TCs for interface and bulk when welded

 *** We use the Z1+ code to calculate entanglement properties (interface and bulk) - https://www.sciencedirect.com/science/article/pii/S0010465522002867